citahub/cita/README.md

 ## API/SDK

-CITA supports jsonrpc and websocket (experimental) API/v1.
+CITA supports JSON-RPC and WebSocket (experimental) API/v1.
 Interfaces with `cita_` prefix can be used to interact with both native and EVM contracts, and those with `eth_` prefix are EVM contract only.

 For CITA API/v1, You can use any HTTP client, or following SDKs: